filerock/FileRock-Client/README.md

 + pycrypto 2.5 - Can be ckecked out [from git](https://github.com/dlitz/pycrypto) or from the [tarball](http://ftp.dlitz.net/pub/dlitz/crypto/pycrypto/pycrypto-2.6.tar.gz)
 + wxPython 2.8.12.1 - Can be downloaded from [wxpython.org](http://wxpython.org/download.php).
 Binaries for MS Windows are available [here](http://downloads.sourceforge.net/wxpython/wxPython2.8-win32-uni
 code-2.8.12.1-py27.exe) and for Mac Os X [here](http://downloads.sourceforge.net/project/wxpython/wxPython/2.8.12.1/wxPython2.8-osx-unicode-2.8.12.1-universal-py2.7.dmg)
 + PIL (Python Image Library) - Can be installed through pip.
+    + Installation through pip requires a C compiler
-Binaries for MS Windows are available [here](http://www.pythonware.com/products/pil/)
+    + Binaries for MS Windows are available [here](http://www.pythonware.com/products/pil/)
-+ apscheduler 2.0.3 - Can be installed through pip
++ apscheduler 2.0.3 - Can be installed through pip.
-+ PySocks 1.04 - Can be ckecked out [from git](https://github.com/Anorov/PySocks)
++ PySocks 1.04 - Can be ckecked out [from git](https://github.com/Anorov/PySocks).
++ portalocker 0.3 - Can be installed through pip.

 The following are required only on Linux and Mac OS X: